-The RISE EOI application window opens May 31 and closes June 30.
-Please submit your EOI digitally via the online application platform or through email to RISE@iucn.org no later than June 30, 2023, at 11:59 pm EST. Any changes to these dates will be communicated via the RISE webpage.
+The RISE EOI application window opens May 10, 2024, at 12:00 am EST and closes June 7 2024, at 11:59 pm EST. Please submit your EOI digitally via the online application platform no later than June 7, 2024, at 11:59 p.m.
+EST. Any changes to these dates will be communicated via the RISE webpage.
 Be aware that:

-- EOIs will not be accepted after the stated application window date and time; - Modifications or changes will not be accepted after the application is submitted or after the submission deadline; - EOIs sent by means other than the online application platform or through the RISE@iucn.org email will not be accepted; - The applicant is solely responsible for any errors that occur in the EOI preparations and submission; - PDF files or scanned documents included with your application need to be legible (make sure they are prior to submission and keep a copy of the application package for your files); - All supporting documents that are not in English must be accompanied by an English translation; - IUCN and USAID will not be responsible for any costs associated with the development and/or the submission of the EOI; and - An organisation can submit an unlimited number of different EOIs under this call as lead applicant and/or co-applicant during the application window.
+- EOIs will not be accepted after the stated application window date and time; - Modifications or changes will not be accepted after the application is submitted or after the submission deadline; - EOIs sent by means other than the online application platform will not be accepted; - The applicant is solely responsible for any errors that occur in the EOI preparations and submission: - PDF files or scanned documents included with your application need to be legible (make sure they are prior to submission and keep a copy of the application package for your files); - All supporting documents that are not in English must be accompanied by an English translation; - IUCN, USAID and Norad will not be responsible for any costs associated with the development and/or the submission of the EOI; and - An organisation can submit an unlimited number of different EOIs under this call as lead applicant and/or co-applicant during the application window.
 Nonetheless, an organisation can only be awarded one grant as lead applicant.